Updated September 15, 2021

 Is Kansas City Zoo having camps and educational programs?

-Kansas City Zoo day camps will resume in June 2021.
-For information on the additional safety measures that are being taken, click here.
-Additional programming will be added as staffing allows.
-If you have questions regarding a program, please call 816-595-1765.
+Kansas City Zoo day camps have resumed.
+Other educational programs will be added as staffing and safety allow.
+If you have questions regarding a specific program, please call 816-595-1765.

 What about other Zoo events?